Carbon: Occurrence

 Carbon is also found in methane hydrates in polar regions and under the seas.
-Various estimates put this carbon between 500, 2500 Gt, or 3,000 Gt.
+Various estimates put this carbon between 500, 2500, or 3,000 Gt.

-In the past, quantities of hydrocarbons were greater.
 According to one source, in the period from 1751 to 2008 about 347 gigatonnes of carbon were released as carbon dioxide to the atmosphere from burning of fossil fuels.
 Another source puts the amount added to the atmosphere for the period since 1750 at 879 Gt, and the total going to the atmosphere, sea, and land (such as peat bogs) at almost 2,000 Gt.

-Carbon is a constituent (about 12% by mass) of the very large masses of carbonate rock (limestone, dolomite, marble and so on).
+Carbon is a constituent (about 12% by mass) of the very large masses of carbonate rock (limestone, dolomite, marble, and others).
 Coal is very rich in carbon (anthracite contains 92–98%) and is the largest commercial source of mineral carbon, accounting for 4,000 gigatonnes or 80% of fossil fuel.

-As for individual carbon allotropes, graphite is found in large quantities in the United States (mostly in New York and Texas), Russia, Mexico, Greenland, and India.
+As for individual carbon allotropes, graphite is found in large quantities in China, Russia, Mexico, Canada, and India.
 Natural diamonds occur in the rock kimberlite, found in ancient volcanic "necks", or "pipes".
-Most diamond deposits are in Africa, notably in South Africa, Namibia, Botswana, the Republic of the Congo, and Sierra Leone.
+Most diamond deposits are in Africa, notably in South Africa, Namibia, Botswana, the Republic of the Congo, and Angola.
 Diamond deposits have also been found in Arkansas, Canada, the Russian Arctic, Brazil, and in Northern and Western Australia.
-Diamonds are now also being recovered from the ocean floor off the Cape of Good Hope.
-Diamonds are found naturally, but about 30% of all industrial diamonds used in the U.S. are now manufactured.
+Diamonds are found naturally, but about 90% of all industrial diamonds used in the U.S. are now manufactured.

 Carbon-14 is formed in upper layers of the troposphere and the stratosphere at altitudes of 9–15 km by a reaction that is precipitated by cosmic rays.
 Thermal neutrons are produced that collide with the nuclei of nitrogen-14, forming carbon-14 and a proton.
 As such, 1.5×10^-10 % of atmospheric carbon dioxide contains carbon-14.

 Carbon-rich asteroids are relatively preponderant in the outer parts of the asteroid belt in the Solar System.
 These asteroids have not yet been directly sampled by scientists.
 The asteroids can be used in hypothetical space-based carbon mining, which may be possible in the future, but is currently technologically impossible.